Bowdoin College Title IX Policy

 B. Presiding Officer

 The Title IX Coordinator will identify a presiding officer to conduct the Alternative Resolution.
-Typically, the Title IX Coordinator also attends the Alternative Resolution meeting.
+This officer will typically be the Dean of Students or their designee as the Chair of the Sexual Misconduct Panel.

 C. Process of the Alternative Resolution

-The Alternative Resolution meeting will typically be held within thirty (30) days from the date of the Alternative Resolution notice provided to the parties by the Title IX Coordinator.
-Upon timely request by a party, the presiding officer may, at their discretion, accommodate concerns regarding direct contact between the parties by, for example, providing separate facilities and/or conducting the meeting using a remote platform.
+The Alternative Resolution will typically be completed within thirty (30) days from the date of the Alternative Resolution notice provided to the parties by the Title IX Coordinator.
+Upon timely request by a party, the presiding officer, in consultation with the Title IX Coordinator, may, at their discretion, accommodate concerns regarding direct contact between the parties by, for example, providing separate facilities and/or conducting any meetings using a remote platform.

 D. Outcomes of Alternative Resolution

-At the conclusion of the Alternative Resolution, the presiding officer will propose a set of measures meant to address the parties’ concerns and resolve the matter.
-Measures that may be proposed by the presiding chair and agreed to by the parties include, but are not limited to accommodations to living, academic, or employment situation and; limitations of contact between the parties.
-If the parties agree on an outcome it must be signed in writing by both parties.
+At the conclusion of the Alternative Resolution, the presiding officer will share a list of measures agreed to by both parties to resolve the matter.
+If the parties agree on an outcome, it must be signed in writing by both parties and a representative of the College, usually the Title IX Coordinator.
 Any such signed agreement is final and binding on the parties according to its terms.
-To the extent the measures include involvement of the College, they must be agreed to by the Title IX Coordinator.

 If the Alternative Resolution does not resolve the Formal Complaint, nothing from the Alternative Resolution process may be used as evidence in a Formal Resolution.